tsunooky/epidots/README.md

 ## 📩 Contact

-If you encounter any kind of problem using Epidots, feel free to contact me:
+If you encounter any kind of problem or have any suggestion about Epidots, feel free to report it on the [Discord Server](https://discord.gg/G7MNkdDFD9).

-Discord : @bv6
+***